 Alan Petro joined the executive team in 2015 to lead TissueTech’s procurement, supply chain, manufacturing, distribution, and facilities operations.
 He has 30 years of experience leading product development, manufacturing, quality management and regulatory affairs for medical device, pharmaceutical, and biotechnology companies.
 During this time, he has held executive level positions with several market- leading companies including Siemens Healthcare, Carl Zeiss, Meditec and Acuson, as well as successfully positioning several start-up companies for acquisition.
 Alan holds a Bachelor of Science in Materials and Metallurgical Engineering from the University of Michigan, a Master of Business Administration from Marylhurst University, and a Master of Jurisprudence in Healthcare Law from Loyola University of Chicago.

 Dr. Frank Young is a previous Commissioner of the U.S. Food and Drug Administration (FDA), and served as Deputy Assistant Secretary of the U.S. Department of Health and Human Services.
-He was previously Executive Vice President of Regulatory and Clinical Affairs at Braeburn Pharmaceuticals, Interim Vice President for Clinical and Regulatory Affairs of Bioventus Global, and has served in a leadership capacity with multiple other life sciences groups.
-Previous to his appointment to lead the FDA, Dr. Young was Dean of the School of Medicine and Dentistry at the University of Rochester.
-While serving at the U.S. Department of Health Human Services, Dr. Young received the Surgeon General’s Award for Outstanding Integrity, and the Surgeon General’s Exemplary Service Medal from the U.S. Public Health Service.
+He was previously Executive Vice President of Regulatory and Clinical Affairs at Braeburn Pharmaceuticals, Interim Vice President for Clinical and Regulatory Affairs of Bioventus Global, and has served in a leadership capacity with multiple other life sciences companies.
+Previous to his appointment to lead the FDA, Dr. Young was Dean of the School of Medicine and Dentistry and Vice President for Health Affairs at the University of Rochester.
+While serving at the U.S. Department of Health Human Services, Dr. Young received the Inspector General’s Award for Outstanding Integrity, and the Surgeon General’s Exemplary Service Medal from the U.S. Public Health Service.
+Dr. Young is a member of the National Academy of Medicine.
 In 2015, he received the Distinguished Scientist Award from the American College of Toxicology.
-Dr. Young has contributed to more than 200 scientific publications in biotechnology and pathology.
+Dr. Young has contributed to more than 200 scientific publications in microbiology, biotechnology and pathology.